Helping Students Get Started in an Online Class

 Did you know that the enrollment of the class is about # students?

-We hope that the introductions will foster the feeling that, even though we might be in different locations, we are a group learning together.
+We hope that these introductions will foster the feeling that, even though we might be in different locations, we are a group learning together.

 To complete this forum, please post your introduction (with your name in the Subject line) and reply to at least two other students.